-The charge of the Healthy Minnesota Partnership is to develop public health priorities, goals, objectives and strategies to improve the health of all Minnesotans and to ensure ownership of these in communities across the state of Minnesota.
-This includes development of a statewide health assessment and plan.
+The Healthy Minnesota Partnership is charged with developing public health priorities, goals, objectives and strategies to improve the health of all Minnesotans and to ensure ownership of these in communities across the state of Minnesota.
+This includes developing a statewide health assessment and framework.

-We are all members of many communities, with great diversity of experience, perspectives, and strengths.
-Those differences make us stronger together than we would be alone.
+We value… difference.
+We recognize that we are all members of many communities, with great diversity of experience, perspectives, and strengths.
+We value the differences each person brings to the conversation because those differences make us stronger together than we would be alone.

 The roots of the Healthy Minnesota Partnership date back to 1997, when the Minnesota Department of Health convened the Minnesota Health Improvement Partnership.
 The purpose of the Minnesota Health Improvement Partnership was to develop coordinated public, private and nonprofit efforts to improve the health of Minnesota residents.
 Its work was grounded in the vision of health as a shared responsibility, and its focus was on achieving jointly developed health goals and priorities through the use of evidence-based strategies.
 The Minnesota Health improvement Partnership met from 1997 to 2003 and was charged with the following: